Germany brings home 3 women, 12 kids from camps in Syria

-BERLIN (AP) — Germany has organized the return of three women and 12 children from camps in northeastern Syria for humanitarian reasons.
+BERLIN (AP) — Germany has organized the return of three women and 12 children from camps in northeastern Syria for humanitarian reasons, its foreign minister reported Sunday.

-Foreign Minister Heiko Maas on Sunday did not further identify the women or children, who were flown back to Germany on Saturday.
+Heiko Maas did not further identify the women or children, who were flown back to Germany on Saturday.

 However, the German weekly Bild am Sonntag reported that all three women had left Germany in recent years to join the extremist Islamic State group Syria.
 The paper identified the women as Merve A., Yasmin A. and Leonora M.